 The long-term success of a relationship depends on a number things.

-These articles describe the key indicators for long-term relationship success, such as having a shared vision for the kind of life and relationship that you want and having your needs and requirements met.
+These articles describe the key indicators for long-term relationship success, such as having a shared vision for the kind of life and relationship that you want and having your needs and relationship requirements met.

 Would It Be Appropriate to Reconnect and Give It Another Try?